GraceXu182/gracexu182.github.io/README.md

 - Medical Image Analysis
 - IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
+- IEEE Journal of Biomedical and Health Informatics (JBHI)
 - PLoS Computational Biology
 - Computer Methods and Programs in Biomedicine
 - Computers in Biology and Medicine
 - Engineering Applications of Artificial Intelligence
 - SIAM Journal on Scientific Computing
 - SIAM Journal on Mathematics of Data Science
+- Bulletin of Mathematical Biology
+- Journal of Innovative Optical Health Sciences
 - Journal of Computational Physics
 - Applied Soft Computing
 - PLoS One